-The parables of Jesus are beautiful lessons for Christians, but sometimes their meaning might be hard to understand.
+The parables of Jesus include beautiful lessons for Christians, but sometimes their meaning might be hard to understand.
 One example is the Parable of the Hidden Treasure.

 What is the meaning of hidden treasure?

-The Parable of the Hidden Treasure is only two sentences long, but is packed with meaning.
+The Parable of the Treasure in the Field is only two sentences long, but is packed with meaning.

 1. The “Hidden” Treasure